Report on Google Analytics data

 Important: Make sure the advertiser's web server or redirection service doesn't strip the gclid and gclsrc parameters from landing page URLs.
 These parameters are added automatically when you enable Google Analytics support.
 If the parameters are removed, then the Google Analytics tags on the landing page will not attribute a visit to your search campaign, and the metrics in Google Analytics will not match DS.

-After you link to a web property, if you move the web property to a different Google Analytics account, the link continues to work.
+After you link to an Analytics property, if you move the property to a different Google Analytics account, the link continues to work.

 Unsampled data in DS